h-livv/citehop/docs/GETTING_STARTED.md

 `$CITEHOP_CORPORA_DIR/_projects/`).

 You also need an extraction model **already on this machine** (Ollama tag or FreeToken weights).
-Citehop will not download a model for you.
+CiteHop will not download a model for you.
 In the desktop
 app: **Models** → select a model → **Use for extraction**.
 Pause does not unload VRAM; **Unload from VRAM** does.